fractile81/cordova-phaser-ts-jed/README.md

 This template organizes content with the following structure:

 - **assets** - Used to store all of your project's assets.
 All content will be copied into `www/assets` when the project is built.
-  - **.npmignore** - Used to make sure the `assets` directory is created by the template.
-Can be removed.
 - **src** - All source files related to your project.
   - **html** - All files and directories here are copied into `www` without any processing.
     - **index.html** - A default HTML file.
   - **translations** - Store all `.po` files in this directory.
-    - **.npmignore** - Used to make sure the `translations` directory is created by the template.
-Can be removed.
   - **ts** - All TypeScript files should be placed in this directory.
     - **states** - A sample directory of Phaser states.
       - **boot.ts** - A sample Phaser state that is called when the app is started.